 Stage Rehabilitation Objective Exercise Allowed 1 Symptom-limited Activity (relative rest) Recovery.
 Gradual reintroduction of work/school Complete body and brain rest for the first 24-48 hours.
 Daily activities that do not exacerbate symptoms (e.g., walking).
 2 Aerobic exercise 2A-Light (up to approximately 55% max HR) then 2B-Moderate (up to approximately 70% max HR) Increase heart rate.
 Stationary cycling or walking at slow to medium pace.
 May start light resistance training that does not result in more than mild and brief exacerbation of concussion symptoms.
-Stance 4 Individual sport-specific exercise Note: If sport-specific training involves any risk of inadvertent head impact; medical clearance should occur prior to Stage 3 Add movement, change of direction.
+3 Individual sport-specific exercise Note: If sport-specific training involves any risk of inadvertent head impact; medical clearance should occur prior to Stage 3 Add movement, change of direction.
 Sport-specific training away from the team environment (e.g., running, change of direction and/or individual training drills away from the team environment).
 No activities at risk of head impact.
 Running drills.
-Stuges 4 sion, including with and after 4 Non-contact training drills.
+Stages 4 optoms, abnormalities in cogi sion, including with and after nitive function and any other clinical findings related to the current physical exertion.
+4 Non-contact training drills.
 Resume usual intensity of exercise, coordination and increased thinking Exercise to high intensity including more challenging training drills (e.g., passing drills, multiplayer training).
 Can integrate into a team environment.
 May start progressive resistance training.
 Player MUST be medically cleared at the end of this Stage before going to Full-contact training or Stage 5.
 If player remains sign and symptom-free for the full 24 hours, they then move onto Stage 5.
 5 Full Contact Practice.
 Restore confidence and assess functional skills by coaching staff.
 Participate in normal training activities.
 If player remains sign and symptom-free for the full 24 hours, they then move onto Stage 6.
 6 Return To Match Play / Sport.
 Recover.
 Normal game play.
 Player rehabilitated and can be progressively re- introduced into full match play.

-^{}Mild and brief exacerbation of symptoms (i.e., an increase of no more than 2 points on a 0-10-point scale for less than an hour when compared with the baseline value reported prior to physical activity).
+\Mild and brief exacerbation of symptoms (i.e., an increase of no more than 2 points on a 0-10-point scale for less than an hour when compared with the baseline value reported prior to physical activity).